DaniruKun/rename-branch/README.md

 # rename-branch
-A little script to help you rename your repo`s branch
+A little bash script to help you rename all of your Github repository default branches back to `master` from `main`.

 # Dependencies
 - curl